DC Power Sources 271

 - Describe solar cells.

-- Describe DC generators.
+- Describe generators.

-- Describe the hand rules for generators.
+- Describe the left-hand rules for DC generators.

-- Describe major components of DC generators.
+- Identify the major components of DC generators.

 - Describe how DC generators operate.